camerenisonfire/camerenisonfire/README.md

 ## Hey 😅

+I am the Engineering Manager for Payments at Veracross.
+The past few years I've mostly been a Ruby on Rails developer.
+My primary focus has been on infrastructure and integrations around online payments.

-I mostly work in Javascript, Scala, and Processing.
-Starting to get into Ruby.
+Also done quite a bit of work in Javascript, Scala, Java, and Processing.

-Generative art and design projects are my favorite and make up much of this profile.

-Senior Product Engineer at Veracross.